aidatapros/analyticsprojectstartup/README.md

 ### Project Requirements - MOSCOW Format

-This table captures project requirements using the MOSCOW format, with the following Requirement Groups:
+This table captures project requirements using the MOSCOW format, with high level requirements gathered at a workshop assembled into individual Requirements and grouped by Requirement Group :

 | Requirement Group        | Requirement ID | Requirement Name         | Must Have | Should Have | Could Have | Won't Have |
 |--------------------------|----------------|--------------------------|-----------|-------------|------------|------------|